wotamann/vuetify-form-base/README.md

 **vuetify-form-base** is a [Vue Component](https://vuejs.org/v2/guide/components.html) and can easily integrated into any Vue Project.

 The Schema-Object has the **same structure** as the Value-Object.
 Create a Schema by cloning the Value-Object and replace the Values of the Data-Object by Definitions for your your Schema.
-The corresponding Schema-Object defines type, layout and functional behaviour of your Form.
+The corresponding Schema-Object defines type, layout and functional behaviour of the Controls in your Form.

 ![Form Example](./images/dat-schema.PNG)

 The [Component Framework Vuetify](https://vuetifyjs.com/) styles your Form.
-The Controls have a clear design, but don't worry you can change your style in a lot of ways.
+The Controls have a clear design, but don't worry if you need more you can change your style in a lot of ways.
 For more details see section **Style with CSS**

 Based on an existing Value-Object **vuetify-form-base** generates a full editable Form.
 Layout and Functionality are defined in a Schema-Object, which has the same Property structure as the Value-Object.
 Your Data-Object keeps full reactive and any Input or Change in your Form triggers an Event too.
-If you have a deep nested Value-Object or an Array -Structure you can direct work on it.
-There is no need to flatten or modify your Data-Presentation.
+If you have a deep nested Value-Object or an Array-Structure you can direct work on it.
+There is no need to flatten or modify your Data Presentation.

 ![Form Example](./images/formbase01.PNG)